Sanctuary of La Verna – Where Francis received the Stigmata

 North of Arezzo is a popular shrine in the mountains with some fabulous views of the countryside.
 The road from Michelangelo Caprese, where Michelangelo Buonarroti was born in 1475, winds up the wooded slopes of Mt.
 Sovaggio on the way to Mt.
 Penna, given to Francis by Count Orlando of Chuisi in 1213.
 Francis had a camp at la Penna in an area of strange rock formations in the forest known as La Verna, now a series of buildings from different eras that make up a sanctuary.
 It was here that Francis received the stigmata in 1224.
-Families still gather at the small Sanctuary, and a network of paths web the mountains.
 A walk through the forest leading to the summit of Monte Penna gives you a wide panorama view of the Tiber and the Arno valleys.
-READ MORE

 The first Franciscan friars liked to go to fairs and other celebrations looking for a chance at these gatherings to speak to people about God.
 They knew that there was a lot of ignorance about God’s true nature as a loving Father; about Jesus’ desire to share himself with us.
 Many people would listen to false teaching.
 Francis wanted to share with people his belief in God’s love.